 PAINFUL MUSCLES ARE ALSO KNOWN AS TRIGGER POINTS

 A trigger point is a ball of scar tissue within a muscle.
 Muscles can become tight for a long period of time.
 For example, a lot of people sit at a desk typing all day.
-This posture allows the shoulders to roll forward and head to lean forward.
+This posture allows the shoulders to roll forward and the head to lean forward.
 This creates a condition called Upper Cross Syndrome.

 Standard Medical Treatment for Trigger Points